Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 ### Custom Commands

+*The servername paramater of commands is only updated on bot restart. either restart bot, or just use the commands in the designated channel for a titanfall server*

 To add your own custom commands, the top of logger.nut provides some help. without a dedicated / command, to call them you can do /rcon cmd:!yourcommand yourcommandparam1 yourcommandparam2...